sophgo/libsophon/tpu-runtime/docs/reference/source_en/bmruntime/runtime.rst

   bm_status_t bm_thread_sync(bm_handle_t handle);

 Synchronous interface.
-Normally, npu inference is made asynchronously and the user’s cpu program can continue to be executed.
-This interface is used in the cpu process to ensure the npu inference is completed.
+Normally, deep-learning processor inference is made asynchronously and the user’s host program can continue to be executed.
+This interface is used in the host process to ensure the deep-learning processor inference is completed.
 Unless otherwise specially described, all interfaces introduced in this chapter are synchronous ones.
 There are only a few asynchronous interfaces that need to call bm_thread_sync for synchronization.

 C Interface